dangershony/StratisBitcoinFullNode/Documentation/sidechain.md

 Note: A withdraw lock must specify the address on the target chain and the target chain genesis.
 A withdraw that is locked to a sidechain can only be unlocked by deposits from that same chain.

-**Note:** The trx must spend any remaining locked coins to a new locked output with the remaning amount.
+**Note:** The trx must spend any remaining locked coins to a new locked output with the remaining amount.

-## Reorg implcations
+## Reorg implications

 [todo]
 How DB D1 and D2 should behave in a reorg

-## Interaction of tranactions between two chains
+## Interaction of transactions between two chains

 **Send to sidechain**
-On the parent chain, firt make sure there are available locked deposits, then create a withdraw that locks coins to a sidechain and to a specific address  [consider only allowing 1 withdraw lock per block]
+On the parent chain, first make sure there are available locked deposits, then create a withdraw that locks coins to a sidechain and to a specific address [consider only allowing 1 withdraw lock per block]

 Structure of withdraw:
 ```